 He has also assisted over 300 organisations in Australia to achieve quality certification to the range of National Training Standards including: Standards for NVR Registered Training Organisations (versions 2012 and 2015); Australian Quality Training Framework standards (AQTF from 2001 – 2010) Australian and International ISO9001 standards (AS/NZS and ISO from 1987 – 2008) and worked with these organisations in establishing continuous improvement systems and strategies.

-Kerri Buttery has worked in the Vocational Education and Training (VET) sector for almost two decades as a Trainer/Assessor, RTO Manager and also as a Senior Lead Auditor.
-Kerri has worked as a consultant for a range of organisations in the areas of establishing Registered Training Organisations (RTOs), conducting internal audits, consulting on VQF compliance, developing a number of accredited courses, convening state and national conferences, developing training and assessment materials, conducting professional development workshops and delivering Certificate IV in Training and Assessment.
-She has authored several textbooks and has experience lecturing and tutoring at university.
-Kerri is currently employed by Velg Training as the Director of Content & Strategy.
+Kerri Buttery has worked in the Vocational Education and Training (VET) sector for two decades as a Trainer/Assessor, RTO Manager and also as a Senior Lead Auditor.
+Kerri has worked as a consultant for a range of organisations in the areas of establishing Registered Training Organisations (RTOs), conducting internal audits, consulting on VQF compliance, developing accredited courses, convening conferences and events, developing training and assessment materials, conducting professional development workshops and delivering Certificate IV in Training and Assessment.
+She also specialises in eLearning consulting, with a particular focus on the Canvas LMS by Instructure.

 Leanne is an Assistant Director with the Queensland Curriculum and Assessment Authority (QCAA).
 She is responsible for the total quality management system that contributes to the Queensland Certificate of Education (QCE).
 The QCAA as a delegate of the Australian Skills Quality Authority (ASQA), registers and audits Queensland school RTOs.
 Leanne’s role at the QCAA involves leading the audit and registration activities as well as the development of advice and support resources for Queensland school RTOs.